alprohat7/roho/content/about.md

 +++
-title = "About Hugo"
+title = "About Me"
 slug = "about"
 +++

-Hugo is a static site engine written in Go.
+Hugo is a static site engine written in Go and some stupidity.

+Justified
+{: .alert .alert-info .text-justify}

 It makes use of a variety of open source projects including: